-Capital Requirement (SCR) calculation.
-These entities' Own Funds items are eligible to meet the SCR of the regulated subsidiary but cannot be made available to cover the Solvency Capital Requirements of firms elsewhere in the Group, resulting in a restriction to be reflected in the Group eligible Own Funds.
-As at 31 December 2017 this has resulted in a restriction of £119m (2016: £142m).
+A number of non-insurance regulated entities across the group (e.g. LGIM) have an additional regulatory capital requirement above the capital requirement (sectorial basis) used in the Solvency Capital Requirement (SCR) calculation.
+These entities' Own Funds items are eligible to meet the SCR of the regulated subsidiary but cannot be made available to cover the Solvency Capital Requirements of firms elsewhere in the group, resulting in a restriction to be reflected in the group eligible Own Funds.
+As at 31 December 2018 this has resulted in a restriction of £164m (2017: £119m).

-As at 31 December 2017 there were no restrictions on the Own Funds for any of the Matching Adjustment Portfolios (MAPs) or the ring-fenced funds (RFF) within the Company (2016: nil).
+As at 31 December 2018 there were no restrictions on the Own Funds for any of the Matching Adjustment Portfolios (MAPs) or the ring-fenced funds (RFF) within the group (2017: nil).